Multiple master fonts

 Multiple master fonts (or MM fonts) are an extension to Adobe Systems' Type 1 PostScript fonts, now superseded by the advent of OpenType and, in particular, the introduction of OpenType Font Variations in OpenType 1.8, also called variable fonts.

-Multiple master fonts contain two or more "masters"—that is, original font styles—and enable a user to interpolate between these masters along a continuous range of "axes."
+Multiple master fonts contain two or more "masters"—that is, original font styles—and enable a user to interpolate between these masters along a range of continuous "axes."
 With proper application support, these axes could be adjusted on demand.

-The intention was that using multiple master fonts, a designer can generate a style of the exact width, thickness and optical size wanted, without losing the integrity or readability of the character glyphs.
-The effect is similar to morphing, as a designer can choose an intermediate between two styles, for example generating a semibold font by compromising between a bold and regular style, or perhaps extend a trend to create an ultra-light or ultra-bold.
+Adobe's goal in developing multiple master font technology was to let end users generate a font style of the exact width, thickness and optical size wanted, without losing the integrity or readability of the character glyphs..
+This way, a designer could create an intermediate between two styles—generating a semibold font by finding a point between a bold and regular style, for example, or perhaps extend those styles further to create an ultra-light or ultra-bold.
 This idea was not new, having been used by companies such as URW++, but Adobe hoped to develop the technology to a greater extent.